nmattela/node-record-manager/README.md

 # node-record-manager
-Expose Create Read Update Delete (CRUD) methods on records provided by a backend.
+Expose Create Read Update Delete (CRUD) methods on records provided by an API.
 Fully functional to integrate well with React applications

 # Context
 Suppose a REST API exposes a route to fetch users, and returns these users in JSON format.
 Example: